Want to make money upcycling decor from charity and thrift shop finds? From candlesticks to picture frames, here’s how to make them more valuable.

 I can’t imagine that this picture was in this frame originally.
 They seemed like a very odd pair when I saw them in a charity shop for £2.50.

-My original plan was to paint the frame white but it was quite pretty.
-For now, I’ve left it as is but might paint it if it doesn’t sell.
+My original plan was to paint the frame white but it is quite pretty.
+For now, I’ve decided to leave it as is but might paint it if it doesn’t sell.

-To make the chalkboard, I sacrificed an unused clipboard which was lying around the house.
+To make the chalkboard, I sacrificed an unused clipboard that was lying around the house.

 This is the chalkboard paint I used.
 It’s a cool idea being able to paint a chalkboard onto any surface such as a door or bookshelf which would be great for children to play with.